Fiserv/Commerce-Hub/docs/Resources/Guides/Multi-Use-Public-Key/Multi-Use-Public-Key.md

 ---
-tags: [Multi-Use Public Key, RSA, Payment Card, Payment EMV, Payment Track]
+tags: [Multi-Use Public Key, RSA, Encrypted Payments, Payment Card, EMV, Track]
 ---

 # Multi-Use Public Key Encryption

-Multi-Use Public Key Encryption uses an RSA *(Rivest Shamir Adleman)* encryption method that allows secure integration and transmission of customer data, from the use of a static asymmetric multi-use public key *(MUPK)*.
+Multi-Use Public Key *(MUPK)* Encryption uses an RSA *(Rivest Shamir Adleman)* encryption method that allows secure integration and transmission of customer data, from the use of a static asymmetric multi-use public key *(MUPK)*.
 This provides a merchant the ability to capture the payment source details and encrypt the details before sending it to Commerce Hub for authorization.

 ##### Benefits